5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Add [**FeatureUnlock.kext**](https://github.com/acidanthera/FeatureUnlock) to enable Content Caching.
 - Save config
 - Reboot.
+- Verify: enter `sysctl kern.hv_vmm_present` in Terminal.
+If it returns `1` the patch is working.

   Enjoy macOS Monterey with the correct SMBIOS for your CPU and Updates!

 ### About the Booter Patches
 - **Patch 0**: Skips Hardware Board ID Check (enabled)